-- After a discussion question is posted, you will have only 1-week to post a response. - Sometimes more than 1 discussion question will be posted.
+- After a discussion question is posted, you will have only 1-week to post a response.
+Responses are due before the following class begins. - Sometimes more than 1 discussion question will be posted.
 However, you may only respond to 1 question per week.
 Choose the question that interests you most. - The course TAs and I will aim to grade all responses to discussion board posts within 2 weeks of responses being posted.
-If you do not receive a grade within 2 weeks after your response has been posted, please email a course TA to ensure that your response was not missed.
+If you do not receive a grade within 2 weeks after your response has been posted, please email a course TA to ensure that your response was not missed. - Please ensure that your post has been successfully uploaded to Quercus.
+If you have any doubt or technical difficulties, please email me or a course TA your entry in order to prove that your entry was submitted on time.
+Late entries will not be graded.